pkrzesinski/marketX-project/README.md

 ___________________________________________________________________________________________
 Please bear in mind the API key is free, what allows only for 5 request per minute and 500 per day.
 It may cause the data is not loaded (the proper information will show up).

-The application is done by Paweł Krzesiński.
-It is a part of recruitment process for Kainos Exchange Programme 2019.